Chapter 14: System Configuration for In-Silico

 In-silico studies, particularly molecular dynamics (MD) simulations, are computationally intensive and are predominantly performed on Linux-based operating systems.
 Linux offers a robust ecosystem of open-source scientific software, powerful command-line tools, and optimized high-performance computing (HPC) environments, making it the preferred choice for large-scale MD simulations.

 Many widely used MD software packages, including GROMACS (GROningen MAchine for Chemical Simulations), are primarily developed and maintained primarily for Linux.
-This chapter provides a comprehensive guide for setting up a suitable environment for MD simulations, covering both local (Windows + WSL2) and HPC-based (BigDwag) approaches.
+This chapter provides a comprehensive guide for setting up a suitable environment for MD simulations, covering both local (Windows + WSL2) and HPC-based (BigDawg) approaches.

 We begin the chapter by discussing the installation of the Ubuntu Linux distribution on a Windows system using Windows Subsystem for Linux 2 (WSL2).
 WSL2 is a lightweight virtualization layer that runs a full Linux kernel within Windows, offering: